 Aggregate Join Index

-The aggregate join index allows defining a summary table without violating the normalization of the data model.
+The aggregate join index enables the definition of a summary table without breaching the normalization of the data model.

 CREATE JOIN INDEX